 - Microcurrent Stimulation – induces muscle relaxation, reduces pain and decreases muscle spasm.

 - Trigger Point Injection Therapy – injection of a local anesthetic into trigger points or tender areas to provide immediate relieve discomfort and break the pain cycle.

 The purpose of TMJ treatment is to improve your quality of life by eliminating or significantly reducing symptoms and stabilizing the entire system.
 Treatment length is approximately three to six months and success directly correlates with compliance.
 Central Dental achieves this by providing non-surgical, conservative treatment in a relaxed and professional atmosphere.

-If you are experiencing any of the symptoms listed above, please call our Little Rock Location at (501) 225-1577 and one of our friendly staff members will schedule your TMJ/TMD treatment consultation today!
+If you are experiencing any of the symptoms listed above, please call (501) 225-1577 and one of our friendly staff members will schedule your TMJ/TMD treatment consultation today!